ic17rey/ETL-Project-Group-A/README.md

 Hema Vyas, Matthew Canady, Lindsay Reynolds

 ### Project Overview/Objective
+The project will extract data from CSV files to Pandas.
+Data will be transformed and loaded to a relational database.
-Group movies by decade and display movies that are weighted_average_vote >= 8
+* Movies will be grouped by decade and movies with weighted_average_vote >= 8 will be displayed
-Identify what decade has the highest rated movies Identify the top five languages
+* The decade with the highest rated movies will be identified

-From data sources, these fields will be used:
-Movies: imdb_title_id, title, year, language
-Ratings: imdb_title_id, total_votes, weighted_average_vote, mean_vote

-Note: IMDb_title_id is going to be the primary key.
+* The top five languages will be identified

-The project will be summarized in the Project Report.
+* The project will be summarized in the Project Report

 ### Data Destination
-A relational database in pgAdmin 4.
+A relational database will be created in postgres with a movies table and a ratings table

+Structure of movies table (text unless otherwise identified):
+* imdb_title_id
+* title
+* year (INT)
+* language
+* country

+Structure of ratings table (text unless otherwise identified)
+* imdb_title_id
+* total_votes
+* weighted_average_vote (FLOAT)
+* mean_vote (FLOAT)

+Note: IMDb_title_id is going to be the primary key

 ### Requirements
-Remove null values and remove duplicated rows.
+* Remove null values and remove duplicated rows
+* Filter for the columns needed for each table
+* Group movies by decade
+* Filter for the weighted_average_vote >=8
+* Group movies by language and identify the top 5

 ### Data Sources
 Kaggle: IMDB movies extensive dataset